+Being married to an addict in recovery is not easy.
 There is a lot of emotional processing taking place, as he or she will have to address a number of painful underlying issues related to his or her addiction.
 This requires significant life changes for you and your partner.
 Addressing unhealthy patterns of behavior might also result in big changes to your relationship.
 A positive treatment program should integrate family counseling into your loved one’s treatment plan at some point during the process.

 Once your partner is in treatment, it is important to educate yourself on the recovery process.
 Peer support networks can be especially useful in helping you learn about what an addict goes through during treatment while connecting you to resources.

 There are a number of ways you can support your spouse both while they are in treatment and once they leave rehab:

 - Encourage them to follow through with all of their treatment recommendations

 - Reinforce the importance of abstinence to their sobriety

 - Avoid situations where substance use is common.
 This might include family events and get togethers with individuals with whom they previously used drugs or alcohol